Keep a minty fresh mouth this Valentine's Day

 Get the saliva flowing

-We all get bad breath once in a while, but keeping the mouth moist will help eliminate it quickly.
+We all get bad breath once in a while, but keeping the mouth moist will help start to reduce it quickly.
 Why, you ask?
 A lot of times our bad breath is caused by food that gets stuck in our teeth and in the crevices in our mouths, and if your dry mouth is preventing these particles from naturally rinsing away, they are just going to create a stench that sticks around.
 Gum should create an increase in saliva flow to get rid of bacteria that accumulates in the mouth.

 Look for natural ingredients